 In September 2013, the District completed the first phase of a comprehensive land assessment with the review of nearly 750,000 acres of fee-owned lands.
 More than

 As lands become available for proposed surplus, an inspection and public meeting dates will be posted for interested parties.
 Please search the database of lands for sale or exchange below for details on individual properties.
 Any lands currently open for bidding will be highlighted in green.
 If you have any questions, please email email@example.com.

 The South Florida Water Management District's leasing program assists the agency in managing lands acquired for water management purposes or for ecosystem restoration prior to project implementation.
 In addition, lease holders temporarily keep public lands in production, pay taxes and local assessments, control exotic vegetation and implement best management practices for nutrient management and other water quality improvements.
 Revenues generated by the leases are used to support land management activities throughout the District.

-In April 2012, the SFWMD Governing Board approved revisions to the agency's leasing policy.
-The policy amendments enhance transparency and strengthen the leasing program by increasing opportunities for agricultural operators and other businesses to lease District land and by expanding public noticing and competition for leases.
+In April 2016, the SFWMD Governing Board approved revisions to the agency's leasing policy.
+The policy amendments incorporated feedback provided by lessees and other stakeholders during a public process.